-The first activity of the course is a training in the facilitation of "The Climate Fresk", which most of the students had the opportunity to discover during the "Rentrée Climat" of Toulouse INP.
+The principle of the "Active Multimedia Conferences" (AMC) is inspired from the facilitation of "The Climate Fresk", which most of the students had the opportunity to discover during the "Rentrée Climat" of Toulouse INP.
 This serious game, which lasts three hours, allows a global visualization of the physical mechanisms responsible for climate change and their impacts.
 The workshop consists of laying out, on a 2 m2 sheet of paper in class, or on a virtual board (MURAL) at a distance, a sequence of 42 cards linked by arrows connecting causes to consequences (Figure 1).